zackrw/giant_client/README.md

 ####Testing

 Testing is easier than ever if you use GiantClient.
 Just call `GiantClient.new :adapter => :mock` and GiantClient will stub out all your requests.
 When the adapter is set to `:mock` GiantClient stores all of your requests on a stack: `client.requests`.
+This is also true for responses.
 `last_request` is shorthand (or longhand, actually) for `requests[0]` Check it out.

     describe 'Mock Adapter' do